Bachelor of Communication and Media (Visual Communication Design)

 Students will be issued a UOW Australia degree upon graduation.

-Dr Michael L. Mallory is Assistant Professor at the University of Wollongong in Dubai (UOWD).
-He teaches in the School of Humanities, Social Science & Health, specifically in the Bachelor of Communication and Media (BCM) and Master of Media and Communication (MMC) programsRead More
+Dr Michael L. Mallory is the Program Director for Media & Communication at the University of Wollongong in Dubai (UOWD).
+He teaches a wide range of courses in the Bachelor of Communication and Media (BCM) and Master of Media and Communication (MMC) degreesRead More